-Students with credit for MTH 2000 or 2001 must complete a calculus course.
+- PSY 2100 (previously STA 2100) is not applicable to the major. - Students with credit for MTH 2000 or MTH 2001 must complete a calculus course, typically, MTH 2207 .

 Required Courses in the Major

 9 credits

 The three required courses build on the foundations of the introductory micro- and macro-economics courses, ECO 1001 and ECO 1002.
 Economics majors should plan on taking all three of the required courses, especially ECO 4000, as early in their major program as possible.